 To apply for a closed school discharge, a Closed School Loan Discharge Application must be completed and returned to your loan servicer.
 If you do not know your loan servicer, log in to My Federal Student Aid or call 1-800-4-FED-AID.
 Questions about the student loan discharge process, continuing one's education at a different institution, or other federal financial aid related issues should be directed to your student loan servicer or the US Department of Education (E-mail or 800-433-3243).

 Former ITT students interested in transferring credits should contact other institutions to discuss their options.
 Students enrolled at the time of closure or in the 120 days prior will need to determine if they are interested in pursuing similar or completely different programs of study.
-Students who pursue a similar program will not be eligible for a loan discharge.
+Students who pursue a similar program will not be eligible for a loan discharge if they complete the similar program.
 Students who pursue a completely different program are eligible for a loan discharge provided the loan servicer determines the completely program is different, and the student finishes the program.